Eaton Vance Senior Income Trust (NYSE:EVF) Sees Significant Increase in Short Interest

-Eaton Vance Senior Income Trust (NYSE:EVF) was the target of a large growth in short interest in February.
-As of February 12th, there was short interest totalling 11,500 shares, a growth of 38.6% from the January 28th total of 8,300 shares.
-Based on an average daily volume of 90,600 shares, the days-to-cover ratio is presently 0.1 days.
+Eaton Vance Senior Income Trust (NYSE:EVF) was the target of a large increase in short interest in the month of February.
+As of February 26th, there was short interest totalling 57,900 shares, an increase of 403.5% from the February 11th total of 11,500 shares.
+Based on an average trading volume of 92,200 shares, the short-interest ratio is presently 0.6 days.

-The company also recently announced a monthly dividend, which will be paid on Thursday, March 18th.
-Shareholders of record on Thursday, March 11th will be paid a $0.034 dividend.
-This represents a $0.41 annualized dividend and a yield of 6.14%.
-The ex-dividend date is Wednesday, March 10th.
+The company also recently declared a monthly dividend, which will be paid on Thursday, March 18th.
+Stockholders of record on Thursday, March 11th will be paid a $0.034 dividend.
+The ex-dividend date of this dividend is Wednesday, March 10th.
+This represents a $0.41 annualized dividend and a dividend yield of 6.14%.

 Eaton Vance Senior Income Trust is a closed-ended fixed income mutual fund launched and managed by Eaton Vance Management.
 The fund invests in the fixed income markets of the United States.
 It seeks to invest in the securities of companies operating across the diversified sectors.
 The fund primarily invests in senior secured floating rate loans.